tir38/slotCarLayoutTool/README.md

     wideSegments    = 12; % number of segments that create 360 degree turn

     scaleFactor     = 32; % scale factor for the model cars and track (1:32)

+There is no way to currently remove pieces from the middle of a map.

 Updates:
 =